What factors affect Bitcoin's price?

 Accessibility and liquidity

-The more people who use Bitcoin, the more valuable it may become.
-As use cases for Bitcoin are announced (for instance, a new platform says they will accept it as method of payment), its price has tended to rise.
-Some market participants, including exchanges, have created or are in the process of creating investment products based on Bitcoin, such as futures and mutual funds, making it accessible to a broader investor base.
+With the increased use cases for bitcoin, its price has tended to rise.
+And, the more people hold bitcoin, it is more likely to rise in value, as currencies with more users are typically valued higher than currencies with fewer users.
+Some market participants, including exchanges, have created or are in the process of creating investment products based on bitcoin, such as futures, exchange-traded products (ETPs), and mutual funds making it accessible to a broader investor base.

-Bitcoin is considered the most liquid cryptocurrency—typically, it can be easily bought and sold on exchanges and converted to and from cash.
-Liquidity is often good for price stability, however, changes in liquidity may make Bitcoin prone to price swings.
-Since more liquidity makes it easier to buy and sell an asset, assets with higher liquidity like Bitcoin may be more valuable to investors and traders.
+Despite the wide landscape of cryptocurrencies, bitcoin is considered the largest and most liquid with Ethereum coming in second.3 Typically, bitcoin can be easily bought and sold on exchanges and converted to and from cash.
+Liquidity is often good for price stability, however, changes in liquidity may make bitcoin prone to price swings.
+Since more liquidity makes it easier to buy and sell an asset, assets with higher liquidity like bitcoin may be more valuable to investors and traders.

 Risks and investing considerations